 A few planetary symbols occur amongst the signs of the Zodiac, the meaning of which remained obscure until recently.
 It now appears that they indicate the positions of the planets in April, 1725, implying that the Dial was designed in that year.
 Sir Isaac Newton died in 1727, and it is therefore just possible that he was responsible for the design, though he did not live to see it painted in 1733.

-Shephard published in 1957 an updated second edition of his 1948 article.
-He appears to have been in correspondence with Egger, because in his new edition he reproduces two things from Egger’s 1957 article: (i) the table of moon phase diagrams, and (ii) the identification of the Temporary (Unequal) Hour lines.
+Geoffrey Shephard (1927–2016) published in 1957 an updated second edition of his 1948 article.
+He appears to have been in correspondence with Egger, because in his new edition he reproduces two things from Egger’s 1957 article: (i) the table of moon phase diagrams, and (ii) the identification of the Temporary (Seasonal Unequal) Hour lines.
 About the Temporary Hour lines he comments:

 For this purpose a system of curves would be required, though perhaps the designer of the dial regarded straight lines as a sufficiently close approximation.